 The translation profession is more than 2,000 years old!
 That’s right: the Old Testament is thought to have been translated into Greek in the 3rd century BC, which would make it the oldest recorded translation.

-According to the recent survey, there are more than 300,000 certified translators.
+According to the Translation Association of China, there are more than 300,000 certified translators.
 That is enough to fill a whole town of people.

-Last year’s estimates put the translation industry’s annual revenue at $40 billion worldwide, and it’s continuing to grow fast which matches the prediction of a 42% growth rate between 2010 and 2019.
+Last year’s estimates put the translation industry’s annual revenue at $49 billion worldwide, and it’s continuing to grow fast with predictions stating it will reach over $52 billion by 2021.

 The easiest language to translate

 There is a language that is far easier than English to translate.
-According to most translators with years of experience, Spanish is the easiest language to translate to or into.
+According to most translators with years of experience, Spanish is the easiest language to translate.
 It is because, in the Spanish language, words written are identical to the way they sound, which makes it the most accessible language to learn and translate.

-If you have any more interesting facts to share about translation then feel free to share them with us!
+If you have any more interesting facts to share about translation then please comment with them below!